Veymore/hello-world/README.md

 - Minimum working build:
   - Deciding for a tech-stack:
     - Webserver: nginx
-    - Image: official image from docker hub
+    - Image: example image from google
-    - HTML commit: manual insertion via ssh
+    - HTML commit: already baked into image
-    - Exposing: via loadbalancer
+    - Exposing: via nodePort
   - points fulfilled:
     - container is deployed
     - accessible from the browser of the challenge-takers machine
   - points open:
     - is not preparing for the next task
-    - will need to swap loadbalancer for ingress
+    - will need to additionally implement ingress

 Exercise 3 - High-availability & elasticity
 The container should be deployed with multiple instances and traffic to the instances should be distributed